WARD 6 COUNCILWOMAN

 Keeping the community a clean and safe place for Cleveland residents is one of Councilwoman Mitchell’s main concerns.
 Safety and security in her communities and making Ward 6 a destination where residents are comfortable to live, work and raise families is her continuing goal.
 She is also promoting job growth and development in Ward 6 and she wants all residents to have the opportunity to provide for themselves and their families.

 Councilwoman Mitchell is also supporting and focusing on community and economic development in ward 6 in order to enhance the neighborhood to its full potential.
-She is fulfilling this objective by partnering to create economic benefits for Ward 6 and city residents by supporting projects such as the St. Luke’s Manor, Doubletree Hotel and Cleveland Metropolitan Housing Association’s East 115th-Woodland Townhome and Woodhill Homes Community Center projects.
+She is fulfilling this objective by partnering to create economic benefits for Ward 6 and city residents by supporting projects such as the St. Luke’s Manor, Doubletree Hotel and Cleveland Metropolitan Housing Authority's East 115th-Woodland Town homes and Woodhill Homes Community Center projects.
 Councilwoman Mitchell serves as the vice chair of the Health and Human Services Committee and is a member of the Finance, Utilities and Operations Committees.

 Councilwoman Mitchell received her BBA and MBA from Cleveland State University and her juris doctorate (cum laude) from the Cleveland Marshall College of Law.
-She also received an assiciates degree from Cuyahoga Community College.
-Councilwoman Mitchell is a proud graduate of John Hay High School where she graduated with honors and was recently inducted into the John Hay High School Hall of Fame.
+She also received an associates degree from Cuyahoga Community College.
+Councilwoman Mitchell is a proud graduate of John Hay High School and was recently inducted into the John Hay High School Hall of Fame.
 As a longtime resident of Cleveland, she is proud of the area she serves and has assisted and counseled many community organizations and served on nonprofit fundraising committees.